Graphic Designer Interview Questions

 Explanation: You may recognize this as a question similar to the ones you’ve already been asked.
-Interviewers will ask similar questions throughout an interview to calibrate your answers and make sure that you are consistent.
+Interviewers will ask similar questions throughout an interview to calibrate your answers and make sure you are consistent.
 You should continue to answer these questions the same way you responded to the previous ones.
 As long as you’re honest and forthright, this should not be an issue.

 Example: “The type of design project I prefer to work on involves contemporary products with sleek, modern designs and clean lines.
 I’m able to incorporate this style into my work so that the designs I create align well with the products they represent.
-I also prefer projects with a long time horizon so that I can use the entire creative process to create, alter, and finalize my designs well ahead of the due date.
+I also prefer projects with a long-term horizon so I can use the entire creative process to create, alter, and finalize my designs well ahead of the due date.
 I enjoy working on projects with other members of the design team, collaborating with them to create innovative and unique designs.”

-Question: Can you discuss a mistake that you’ve made as a graphic designer and what you learned from it?
+Question: Can you discuss a mistake you’ve made as a graphic designer and what you learned from it?

 Explanation: Being able to discuss your mistakes and the lessons you learned from them is a critical quality for any professional.
 As a graphic designer, you have probably made some mistakes or produced a design that didn’t align with the customer’s requirements.
 Many people operate under the credo that there are no such things as mistakes, only lessons.
-Making a mistake is OK as long as you are able to correct it and learn a lesson from it, which improves your skills.
+Making a mistake is okay as long as you are able to correct it and learn a lesson which improves your skills.

 Question: If you weren’t working as a graphic designer, what type of work would you be doing?

-Explanation: The interviewer will ask you this type of question to determine what your outside interests are.
-You should feel free to answer this question truthfully and with real examples of what you do when you’re not working.
+Explanation: The interviewer will ask this type of question to determine what your outside interests are.
+You should feel free to answer this question truthfully with real examples of what you do when you’re not working.
 Keep in mind that the significant part of the interview is to determine whether you will be a good fit for the organization.
 Having outside interests rounds you out as an employee.
 Your interests may also align with those of the interviewer or other members of the organization and result in them preferring you over another candidate with similar skills or experience.

 Example: “When I am not working as a graphic designer, I enjoy spending time outdoors.
 Activities I participate in include hiking, camping, fishing, and golf.
-Anything that gets me outside and doing an activity that doesn’t require me to concentrate on the specific details is something that I enjoy.
+Anything that gets me outside and doing an activity that doesn’t require me to concentrate on the specific details is something I enjoy.
 I try to maintain a good work-life balance.
 Work provides me with a lifestyle, and my lifestyle contributes to the quality of the work that I do.”

 Additional Graphic Designer Interview Questions